armerj/jekyll-now/codebreaker_2018/_posts/2019-01-01-CodeBreaker-2018-Task-3.md

 The value \<gia\>\<totp\> is used as the input for HMAC-SHA256 with the TOTP secret key as the key to the HMAC algorithm.

-The next step is to determine what the function _gia returns.
+The next step is to determine what the function _gia returns, after reversing I believe gia stands for get ip address.
 We know the return value is 4 bytes, since the TOTP was stored at *(var_98+4).
 I was not able to determine what the function does by Google, but I was able to determine what it likely returns based on the victim information provided and the return size.
 The value is 4 bytes long which is the same amount of bytes needed to represent the IPv4 address space.

 To convert an IPv4 address to the int32 equivalent the following [formula](http://www.aboutmyip.com/AboutMyXApp/IP2Integer.jsp?ipAddress=10.118.138.237) can be used:<br>
 (first octet * 256³) + (second octet * 256²) + (third octet * 256) + (fourth octet).

-Below is the python script I used to generate the victim ID, that was provided in the orginal ransom note to validate that I had the format correct.
+Below is the python script I used to generate the victim ID, that was provided in the original ransom note to validate that I had the format correct.

 {% highlight python %}
 import M2Crypto